 Another factor that could help you make a decision is the difference in the breadth of knowledge versus the depth of knowledge typically needed for each field.

-“Web developers in 2019 are typically ‘full stack’ developers,” says Troy Shafer, owner and lead consultant of Shafer Technology Solutions.
+“Web developers today are typically ‘full stack’ developers,” says Troy Shafer, owner and lead consultant of Shafer Technology Solutions.
 This means that while many web developers may have an expertise in front-end or back-end, they often need to have a solid grasp on how all elements of web development work together.

 “Software developers typically have one language, sometimes two, but usually one they will focus on,” Shafer says.
 “They usually don’t have to know a ‘full stack’ to accomplish their task, and they need to be more verbose in their coding.”